vickmuir/vpc-on-classic-block-storage/block_storage_is_view_cli.md

 # Viewing block storage volumes using the CLI
 {: #viewing-block-storage-cli}

-View details about a block storage volume or summary information about all volumes from the CLI.
+View details about a {{site.data.keyword.block_storage_is_short}} volume or summary information about all volumes from the CLI.
+{:shortdesc}

 ## Before you begin
 {: #before-viewing-block-storage-cli}

-Make sure that you downloaded, installed, and initialized the following CLI plug-ins:
+1. Ensure you have downloaded, installed, and initialized the following CLI plug-ins:
     * {{site.data.keyword.cloud_notm}} CLI
-* {{site.data.keyword.cloud_notm}} Regional API CLI
+    * The infrastructure-service plugin

-For more information, see the prerequisites in the [{{site.data.keyword.cloud_notm}} CLI for VPC Reference](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference).
+   For more information, see [{{site.data.keyword.cloud_notm}} CLI for VPC Reference](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference).

+   When you install the vpc-infrastructure plugin for the first time, you must set the target generation to gen 1, `ibmcloud is target --gen 1`.
+   {:important}

+2. Make sure you have already [created an {{site.data.keyword.vpc_short}}](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).

 ## View details about a block storage volume using the CLI
 {: #viewvol-cli}